Tangy lemon ricotta cookies are topped with a sweet and tart lemon glaze that creates the perfect summer cookie for any occasion.

 I must say that I absolutely LOVE these cookies.
 And so do many others.
 I get requests for these regularly!
 Thank you!

 Thanks so much, Terry!
 I am so happy to hear you enjoy them!
-Happy Holidays to you and yours! -Jamie
+Happy Holidays to you and yours!

-Can I freeze these cookies ?
+Can I freeze these cookies ?ย

-Gail- I have never frozen these cookies, so I am not sure how they will keep in the freezer.
+I have never frozen these cookies, so I am not sure how they will keep in the freezer.
 Hopefully someone will chime in and answer your question.
 Thanks so much for stopping by!
-Happy Baking! -Jamie
+Happy Baking!

 Quite simply put.....these lemon ricotta cookies are an addiction.
 Gave some to my mother and she actually hides them in the fridge LOL which when eaten a little chilled are a refreshing treat.
 Everyone goes nuts over them!!!